 According to QazPost, Kazakhstan’s national postal operator, in the first 10 months of 2024, the inbound parcel volume from China has increased by 67% year-on-year, rising from 2.7 million to 4.5 million parcels.

-One key driver of this rapid growth is Temu, a Chinese marketplace first went live in the U.S. in 2022.
+One key driver of this rapid growth is Temu, a Chinese marketplace that first went live in the U.S. in 2022.
 Temu quickly gained popularity among American consumers and expanded to countries across Europe, the Middle East, Africa, Asia and Oceania.
 It became available to Kazakhstani shoppers in March 2024 and now ranks as the most downloaded shopping app in Kazakhstan’s App Store.

 Temu’s appeal lies in its direct relationships with suppliers in China, enabling it to offer competitive prices.
 The marketplace has also leveraged an aggressive marketing strategy when entering new markets.
 Kazakhstani users have noticed that Temu heavily promotes through social media, attracting new customers with gifts and steep discounts.